Relintai/pandemonium_engine_docs/getting_started/step_by_step/signals.md

     var health = 10
 ```

+Note:
-.. note:: As signals represent events that just occurred, we generally use an
+ As signals represent events that just occurred, we generally use an
           action verb in the past tense in their names.

 Your signals work the same way as built-in ones: they appear in the Node tab and